-Collegiate Student Housing Two clusters of collegiate student housing are located in response to likely demand and phasing.
-The first cluster adjoins the local centre, offering up to 40% of total student accommodation provision.
+Collegiate Student Housing

+Two clusters of collegiate student housing are located in response to likely demand and phasing.
+The first cluster adjoins the local centre, offering around 50% of total student accommodation provision.
 This cluster will benefit from adjacency to the open land to the south and west and proximity to West Cambridge and the Ridgeway.
-The second cluster will be developed in later phases, offering around 60% of total student accommodation provision.
+The second cluster will be developed in later phases, offering around 50% of total student accommodation provision.
 Located on the Ridgeway, with good connections to Girton College and Western Edge, this cluster will have a close relationship with the new research & development area to the south.

-Research & Development Three main clusters of research & development space respond to the opportunities of each location in different ways.
+Research & Development

+Three main clusters of research & development space respond to the opportunities of each location in different ways.
 Locations are considered in parallel with phasing, including the completion of West Cambridge campus.
 Each cluster is considered as a new academic site, similar in scale to existing central Cambridge sites, where co-location of buildings and facilities support interaction between academic disciplines and work.

-The Madinglev Rise site accommodates roughly 35% of capacity and reinforces the existing cluster of Environmental Sciences, including Earth Sciences, Astronomy and the BP Institute.
+The Madingley Rise site accommodates roughly 35% of capacity and reinforces the existing cluster of Environmental Sciences, including Earth Sciences, Astronomy and the BP Institute.
 The Western Edge site accommodates 50% of capacity, located on the Ridgeway and forming a highly visible University edge.
 The Huntingdon Road West site accommodates the remaining 15% capacity at lower density, and is envisaged as a specialized production research area, in close proximity to the A14.

+Land Uses

-Land Uses This map is based upon Ordnance Survey material with the permission of Ordnance Survey on behalf of the Controller of Hei Majesty's Stationary Office & Crown copyright.
-Unauthorised reproduction infringes Crown copyright and may lead to proset tion or civil proceedings.
-1002/2305 (2010)
+This map is based upon Ordnance Survey mater Majesty's Stationary Office © Crown copyright. tion or civil proceedings.
+100023205 (2010)

 B1.2.2.
-Massing and Landmarks Generally, the massing within the Proposed Development is between two and five storeys.
+Massing and Landmarks

+Generally, the massing within the Proposed Development is between two and five storeys.
 Taller buildings are proposed in the neighbourhood centre, with residential apartments over mixed use ground floor activities.
 Higher densities and development massing are concentrated along main vehicular and public transport arteries, to optimise sustainable development opportunities, by reducing the need to travel and private car journeys.

 Landmark development opportunities are identified around Application Site approaches, as well as at major activity nodes.
 This will give the Proposed Development identity and provide legible markers within the development.

 The Ridgeway is defined strongly by taller residential frontage (up to 4 storeys) which will provide this key movement corridor with overlooking and natural surveillance, but also a high degree of activity and use.
 Storey's Field is defined strongly by frontage height of up to 4 storeys.

 Lower density development will be located along the northern and eastern boundaries and the gardens of these residential units will back onto the gardens of adjoining existing dwellings.
 This will ensure that residential amenity and privacy for existing dwellings will be protected.

 The Western Edge of the development is viewed to varying extents from both approaches along the M11 corridor.
 In response to this a number of design solutions are employed to the development edge.
 These include two landmark building opportunities to the north and south, a landscape buffer and landscape to be integrated with buildings.